jyyulab/scMINER/docs/docs/PBMC-12k.md

 {: no_toc }
 Activity calculation is the basis of driver estimation in scMINER.
 To infer driver activity, expression profile of their targets are intergrated via function `GetActivityFromSJARACNe`.
 This function takes SJARACNe output path and expression set as input, and return an activity set as well as structured network files if set 	`save_network_files=TRUE`.

-Since scRNA-seq data are extremly sparse and noisy, we strongly recommend to set `activity.method` as `'unweighted'`.
+Since scRNA-seq data are extremly sparse and noisy, please set `activity.method` as `'unweighted'`.

 ```R
 acs.12k <- GetActivityFromSJARACNe(